 Preventing flying ants is similar to preventing ants and other general pests.

 - Keep your kitchen and other dining areas clean and free of crumbs and spills – including water.

 - Eliminate sources of moisture or standing water.
 Be especially vigilant in protecting crawl spaces, basements and attics.

 - Keep tree branches and shrubs cut back from the house.
 These can provide pests (of all kinds) a way into your home.

 - Make sure that firewood and building materials are not stored next to your home.

 When it comes to other preventive measures, we advise all homeowners to call a professional.
-Our experts at Massey Services complete thorough and detailed inspections in order to find the source of the pest issue, eliminate it and all the avenues that pests use to get inside your home in the first place.
+Our experts at Massey Services complete thorough and detailed inspections in order to find the source of the pest issue, eliminate it and prevent pests from coming back in the future.

 If you have these pests, termite or other insect problems, fill out the form below to schedule a free, no obligation inspection!

 For more information on pest prevention, please contact Massey Services or complete the form below!